4rshdeep/celestini/cryptosystem_identifier/readme.md

 ## Todo

+* [x] Get a coffee.
-[ ] Dataset Preparation
+* [ ] Dataset Preparation
   *  Create N (N=50) cryptograms(plain text + encrypted text) using simple substitution and vigenere cipher.
-* Identify features that can be used as an input to neural network
+* [ ] Identify features that can be used as an input to neural network
   * Index of Coincidence, Frequency analysis(helpful in substitution cipher), and more.
 (Repeated Number of Adjacent Duplicates?, Minimum Number of Characters?)
-* Make a neural network, think number of hidden layer/parameters.
+* [ ] Make a neural network, think number of hidden layer/parameters.

-* Loss, metric which can be used?
+* [ ] Loss, metric which can be used?
 Binary classification problem

-* Plot results.
+* [ ] Plot results.
 Precision, Recall, Confusion Matrix.